saeedzou/ctc-segmentation-toolkit/README.md

 # CTC Segmentation Toolkit

 This tool provides a comprehensive pipeline for aligning long audio files with their corresponding transcripts to generate shorter, segmented audio clips suitable for training Automatic Speech Recognition (ASR) models.
-It is based on the CTC-Segmentation method, which leverages a pretrained ASR model to find optimal alignments.
+It is based on the [NeMo's dataset creation tool based on CTC-Segmentation](https://github.com/NVIDIA-NeMo/NeMo/tree/main/tools/ctc_segmentation), which leverages a pretrained CTC model to find optimal alignments.
+It also validates the alignment quality by comparing the alignments with the hypothesis from an ASR.

-More details on the original concept can be found in [this tutorial](https://github.com/NVIDIA/NeMo/blob/main/tutorials/tools/CTC_Segmentation_Tutorial.ipynb).
+I extend the toolkit by the following features:

+1. The NeMo toolkit cannot process audio files **longer** than a certain duration (depending on the model and hardware, typically around 10 minutes for a 24 GB GPU).
+This toolkit **allows for the processing of longer audio files** by splitting them into smaller chunks.
+For most CTC models the `samples_to_frames_ratio` is **1280** (verified for [nvidia/stt_en_fastconformer_hybrid_large_pc](https://huggingface.co/nvidia/stt_en_fastconformer_hybrid_large_pc), [nvidia/parakeet-tdt_ctc-110m](https://huggingface.co/nvidia/parakeet-tdt_ctc-110m), and [nvidia/stt_en_fastconformer_transducer_xlarge](https://huggingface.co/nvidia/stt_en_fastconformer_transducer_xlarge)), but you should adjust this value (or the `overlap`) if your model differs — it can be calculated from the model config using the snippet below.

+    ```python
+    # Get hop length from preprocessor
+    hop_length = model.preprocessor.featurizer.hop_length
+    sample_rate = model.preprocessor._cfg.sample_rate

+    # Get subsampling factor from encoder
+    subsampling = model.encoder._cfg.subsampling_factor

+    samples_to_frames_ratio = hop_length * subsampling
+    frame_shift_ms = samples_to_frames_ratio / sample_rate * 1000

+    print("hop_length:", hop_length)
+    print("subsampling:", subsampling)
+    print("samples_to_frames_ratio:", samples_to_frames_ratio)
+    print("frame shift (ms):", frame_shift_ms)
+    ```

+2. The original toolkit relies on punctuation for segmenting text into utterances, which limits its effectiveness on unpunctuated text sources like YouTube captions or subtitles.
+Such captions are often short, incomplete sentences, and segmenting them by default can result in abrupt utterances that contain fragments of adjacent sentences.
+To address this, this toolkit integrates the [Segment Any Text](https://arxiv.org/abs/2406.16678) model, which provides more robust text segmentation.
+This feature can be enabled by setting `split_using_sat` to `true` in `recipes/config.yaml`.

+3. During the preprocessing stage, an additional step is introduced to enhance data quality.
+The long audio files are first transcribed using a Nemo ASR model, which is selected for its high Real-Time Factor (RTFx), ensuring efficient processing.
+The Word Error Rate (WER) and Character Error Rate (CER) are then calculated by comparing the ASR-generated hypothesis with the provided transcript.
+If these error rates exceed the predefined thresholds (`min_wer` and `min_cer` in `recipes/config.yaml`), the corresponding audio-text pair is excluded from further processing steps.
+This filtering mechanism ensures that only high-quality, accurately transcribed data is used in the subsequent stages of the pipeline.

+4. While the original NeMo toolkit validates alignment quality using a single ASR model, this toolkit enhances the validation process by employing multiple ASRs with diverse architectures (including Whisper, NeMo, and wav2vec2).
+An utterance is only filtered out if it fails to meet the quality thresholds for *all* of the ASR models.
+This multi-ASR approach leads to a higher data retention rate compared to relying on a single ASR, as the varied strengths of different models ensure that more high-quality segments are correctly identified and retained.

+5. This toolkit is highly optimized for the Persian language, featuring a dedicated normalizer located in `preprocessing/normalizer/`.
+The normalizer's role is to convert text into its spoken form—expanding numbers, dates, and other numerical data—and to remove any out-of-vocabulary characters that are not supported by the NeMo ASR model.
+The Persian normalizer also includes a feature for transliterating English words and phrases into their Persian equivalents.
+For other languages, you will need to set the `lang_id` in the configuration file and either provide a custom normalizer or use one of the standard NeMo normalizers.

 ## Installation